 - Landscape History Site Interpretation and Resources of the Twin Hills Girl Scout Camp.
 This project supports the Scouts new year-round program development initiative that will use site-specific resources.
 Spring and summer 2019.

 - Field-based instruction on understanding the local cultural landscape and how it interacts with the natural landscape.
-Vermont Master Naturalist Programs in Richmond, Burlington, the Bristol 5 Towns area, and South Hero, September 2018 – May 2019.
+Vermont Master Naturalist Programs in Richmond, Burlington, the Bristol 5 Towns area, South Hero, Hinesburg, and South Burlington September 2018 – April 2022.

 - Introduction to the Evolution of Richmond’s Cultural Landscape.
 Kick-off presentation for the Vermont Master Naturalist Program in Richmond, August 2018, and for the Richmond Historical Society’s Annual Meeting, February 2019.